-- > A fire breaks out in your practice or an adjacent office, forcing you to evacuate the building... - > A sprinkler head malfunctions and floods your office... - > A blizzard paralyzes Connecticut, closing many roads and highways for three days... - > A pandemic flu has sickened 50% of your staff...
+- A fire breaks out in your office or an adjacent office, forcing you to evacuate the building... - A sprinkler head malfunctions and floods your office... - A blizzard paralyzes Connecticut, closing many roads and highways for three days... - A pandemic flu has sickened 50% of your staff...

-While you cannot control when and where such events will occur, you can manage your ability to maintain operations and continue to care for patients through effective business continuity planning.
+While you cannot control when and where such events will occur, you can manage your ability to maintain operations and continue your essential functions through effective business continuity planning.